 La Jolla Cove

 La Jolla Cove is in San Diego, surrounded by the Underwater Park Ecological Reserve, meaning there is plenty of marine wildlife.
 You can find orange Garibaldi and kelp forest in this water area.
 The unique creature and scenery make La Jolla Cove be one of the best snorkeling destinations.
-There are three main spots for snorkeling: the immediate Cove area, South of the cove(near the kelp forest), and along the caves to the north.
+There are three main spots for snorkeling: the immediate Cove area, South of the cove(near the kelp forest), and along with the caves to the north.
 You should check the water conditions with locals or lifeguards before you snorkel.
 At La Jolla Cove, you have opportunities to swim with Leopard Sharks from early June to the end of September or October.
 They are harmless and beautiful.

 Shaw’s Cove is the most secluded place to snorkel in Laguna Beach.
 It’s at the base of Fairview Street and almost 500 feet in length.
 The north side is a place to find beautiful plant and sea life, including Garibaldi, perch, rockfish, and sand bass.
 The beach is very rocky, so wear your water shoes or fins.
 Besides Shaw’s Cove, you can also snorkel at Diver’s Cove and Treasure Island.